vacuumlabs/adalite/README.md

 ## Compatibility with Daedalus

 If you generate your wallet with CardanoLite, you can see it's content in Daedalus.
-The catch is - if you generate new addresses in Daedalus, CardanoLite won't recognize them.
-You'll still be able to use your wallet, but in Daedalus only, there is no way back (but to transfer your funds to the new wallet).
+The catch is - if you generate new addresses in Daedalus and use it, CardanoLite won't recognize them.
+If you want to continue using your wallet in CardanoLite, you should move the funds to an address recognized by CardanoLite.

 ## Run project locally